vicinaehq/backend/README.md

-# Vicinae Store Backend
+# Vicinae Backend

-This repository hosts the backend API for the Vicinae extension store.
-It handles extension submission, validation, storage, and discovery.
+Backend for the Vicinae extension store.

+Currently hosted by [@aurelleb](https://github.com/aurelleb) on a [hetzner](https://www.hetzner.com/) VPS.

 ## Architecture

-This backend application has been made very simple by design:
-- Hono as the main HTTP framework, lightweight and has support for all the good stuff
+The architecture of this service is very simple on purpose.

+- Hono to serve web requests
-- SQLITE as the database provider
+- Prisma + sqlite to maintain the list of available extensions in database
-- Local filesystem to store blobs such as uploaded extensions, icons...

-The main idea is that the backend should be very easy to deploy on a single VPS and to backup.
-Given what we use it for, it is good enough, and can still be upgraded to using a dedicated object storage or somehing like if necessary.
+- Assets and extension code stored on the local filesystem (could be easily moved to an actual object storage service if needed)

+## Vicinae integration

+The Vicinae extension store command makes requests to this backend service to retrieve extension-related content.

+Vicinae does **not** contact the service outside of this command.

-## Quick Start
+## Development

 **Install dependencies:**
 ```sh